From our Depsters February 14, 2017

 Video was one of 2106’s hot topics.
 Following the launch of Live Video in 2015, Facebook added Video Stories to Messenger, with stickers, frames, and a wide range of effects to choose from.
 Not to mention video group chats released last December which you can tap into via Messenger.
 Twitter is catching up in this area too.
 360 live video streams and the integration of the live video app Periscope mean that live streams are now a common feature amongst all types of events.

 According to Cisco’s June 2016 Visual Networking Index report, video streaming now generates more than two-thirds of all Internet traffic.
-Ireland is no different, with 61% of us spending up to 4 hours watching video content weekly (Irish Digital Consumer Report 2017).
+Ireland is no different, with 61% of us spending up to 4 hours watching video content weekly.
 All digital marketers should be gearing up to make the most of this.

 2) Customer Service Chatbots

 Wondering what chatbots are?
 They are clever automated services, that use rules, and even machine learning to provide customer support, answer questions or help users manage their purchases.
 There is a good chance you’ve already interacted with them.
 According to The Verge, over 11,000 bots are currently active on Facebook Messenger.

 What’s their advantage over normal customer service?
 They are potentially cheaper, faster, and more efficient in dealing with customer queries.
 So much so that increasing numbers of brands are integrating them in their customer service and marketing strategy, including CNN, Sephora, and Uber.
 With consumer demand for instant service ever increasing, quick replies to their queries are seen as key to building strong relationships with customers.

 Do your customers value fast, efficient customer service?
 Then chatbots should be on your radar.

 3) Employee Advocacy